Huage001/LinFusion/README.md

 ## Ultrahigh-Resolution Generation

-* From the perspective of efficiency, our method supports high-resolution generation such as 16K images.
+From the perspective of efficiency, our method supports high-resolution generation such as 16K images.
 Nevertheless, directly applying diffusion models trained on low resolutions for higher-resolution generation can result in content distortion and duplication.
-To tackle this challenge, we apply techniques in [SDEdit](https://huggingface.co/docs/diffusers/v0.30.2/en/api/pipelines/stable_diffusion/img2img#image-to-image). **The basic idea is to generate a low-resolution result at first, based on which we gradually upscale the image.
-Please refer to `examples/inference/ultra_text2image_w_sdedit.ipynb` for an example.** Note that 16K generation is only currently available for 80G GPUs.
+To tackle this challenge, we apply following techniques:

+* [SDEdit](https://huggingface.co/docs/diffusers/v0.30.2/en/api/pipelines/stable_diffusion/img2img#image-to-image). **The basic idea is to generate a low-resolution result at first, based on which we gradually upscale the image. **

+  **Please refer to `examples/inference/ultra_text2image_w_sdedit.ipynb` for an example.** Note that 16K generation is only currently available for 80G GPUs.
 We will try to relax this constraint by implementing tiling strategies.

+* [DemoFusion](https://github.com/PRIS-CV/DemoFusion).
+It also generates high-resolution images from low-resolution results.
+Latents of the low-resolution generation are reused for high-resolution generation.
+Dilated convolutions are involved.
+Compared with the original version:

+  1. We can generate high-resolution directly with the help of LinFusion instead of using patch-wise strategies.
+  2. Insights in SDEdit are also applied here, so that the high-resolution branch does not need to go through full denoising steps.
+  3. Image are upscaled to 2x, 4x, 8x, ... resolutions instead of 1x, 2x, 3x, ...

+  **Please refer to `examples/inference/ultra_text2image_sdxl.ipynb` for an example of high-resolution text-to-image generation** (first generate 1024 resolution, then generate 2048, 4096, 8192, etc) **and `examples/inference/superres_sdxl.ipynb` for an example of image super resolution** (directly upscale to the target resolution, generally 2x is recommended and using it multiple times if you want higher scales).

 * We are working on integrating LinFusion with more advanced approaches that are dedicated on high-resolution extension!

 ## Training